1959–60 Port Vale F.C. season: Third Division

 The pre-season saw the arrival of Morgan Hunt from Norwich City for a four-figure fee, and outside-left Cliff Portwood from Preston North End for £750.

-The season began with a 3–2 win over Reading at Elm Park, Norman Low having selected a first eleven without any of the new signings.
-However, after a 1–0 win over Bournemouth & Boscombe Athletic Vale began to struggle, picking up just a point in their next six games.
+The season began with a 3–2 win over Reading at Elm Park, Norman Low having selected a first XI without any of the new signings.
+However, after a 1–0 win over Bournemouth & Boscombe Athletic, Vale began to struggle, picking up just a point in their next six games.
 Low tried to sign Stanley Matthews, still going strong aged 44 for Blackpool, but a deal could not be reached.
 On 5 September, Tranmere Rovers beat Vale 6–0 at Prenton Park after Roy Sproson left the field in the first half with a gashed leg.
 Low then traded John Cunliffe and £2,000 to Stoke City in exchange for winger Harry Oscroft and centre-half Peter Ford.
 An improvement took place, and despite trouble in front of goal, the team won seven successive games at Burslem.
 In October, Jack Wilkinson was sold to Exeter City for £2,500, having lost his place in the starting eleven.
-On 28 December, Vale recorded a 7–0 win over Halifax Town, causing The Sentinels "T.G.F." to remark that "rarely have the opposition been so completely outplayed".
+On 28 December, Vale recorded a 7–0 win over Halifax Town, causing The Sentinel's "T.G.F." to remark that "rarely have the opposition been so completely outplayed".

 In March, Graham Barnett was sold to Tranmere Rovers for £5,000, having lost his form.
-The "Valiants" continued to perform well at home, but lose on their travels.
+The "Valiants" continued to perform well at home but lost on their travels.
 The departure of top-scorer Barnett meant the club 'urgently needed a top-class inside-forward'.
 This was proven with a run of just four goals in seven matches, culminating in only two points and dashed hopes of promotion.
+On 12 March, Vale were beaten 4–1 at Chesterfield and both Peter Ford and Terry Miles suffered season-ending injuries.
+A 3–1 defeat at Bury saw Peter Ford play as the eighth different player of the season in the centre forward role.
 In danger of relegation, the players rallied to win seven points from the final five games.
 The penultimate match was a 6–3 loss to Mansfield Town at Field Mill, whilst Vale then won against Swindon Town 6–1 in a game that was alleged to have been fixed by Jimmy Gauld.

-They finished in fourteenth spot with 46 points, a good finish for a club just promoted.
+They finished in 14th spot with 46 points, a good finish for a club just promoted.
 Stan Steele had put in his third successive ever-present season, whilst Barnett was the top-scorer despite leaving in March.
-The club toured Czechoslavakia at the end of the season, due to Stoke-on-Trent's close relationship with the town of Lidice that developed from local MP Barnett Stross's Lidice Shall Live campaign.
+The club toured Czechoslovakia at the end of the season, due to Stoke-on-Trent's close relationship with the town of Lidice that developed from local MP Barnett Stross's Lidice Shall Live campaign.
 The team defeated Cottwaldov, Přerov, Karlovy Vary; drew with FK Teplice; and were beaten by Jihlava.